valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ## Obsoleted Methods
 This section covers methods WI enthusiasts have used in the past but are no longer recommended.
-For example earlier Zaltys formats are included here for historic reasons.
+For example earlier Zaltys formats are included here to keep a historic archive.
 This is so we leave a record and can reference things we used to do if OpenAI or Latitude revert any changes they've made on the back-end.

+Title: `TRAITS:` category
+Updated 1 Feb 2021:
+Important enough to warrant an entry of its own.
+Citation from Zaltys since he popularized TRAITS in the first place: "I honestly can't think of any use for TRAITS now that we have SUMM.
+SUMM does the exact same job better." birb believes we may have an unknown use for traits and that people can use it if they desire, but most category users we talk to nowadays prefer SUMM.

 Title: Symbol use
 Updated 10 Jan 2021:
 `-` `'-'` and `()` are no longer effective.
 They are treated more like math symbols by the AI now.
 Onyx has done extensive testing on the Discord to showcase the AI's creative math abilities. https://files.catbox.moe/8y17ji.png

-Title: Legacy Zaltys Deekin & Aarakocra
-Updated 10 Jan 2021:
+Title: Legacy Zaltys Deekin & Aarakocra late 2020 edition Updated 10 Jan 2021:
 ```
 keys: Deekin, Scalesinger, Deekin Scalesinger